chipkin/BACnetElevatorExample/README.md

 - **energyMeterRefObjectType** [IN] - The BACnet Object Type of the object that is the Energy Meter Ref.  #CASBACnetStack::BACnetObjectType for more info.
 - **energyMeterRefObjectInstance** [IN] - The instance of the object that is the Energy Meter Ref.

-## Enumerations, and special properties
+## Enumerations

-Enumerations used by the Elevator groups, Lifs, Escalator object types properties.
+Enumerations used by the Elevator groups, Lift, Escalator object types properties.

 ### Elevator Group Object Type